On the central limit question for strictly stationary, reversible Markov chains: Mixing conditions and Markov chains

-This theorem follows from a straightforward combining of (i) a classic CLT for $\rho$-mixing Markov chains such as in the book by Rosenblatt \cite {ref-journal-Rosenblatt1971}, and (ii) a certain key result from the theory for reversible Markov chains that was developed in the papers \cite {ref-journal-RR} and \cite {ref-journal-RT} by Roberts, Rosenthal, and Tweedie.

-Cuny and Lin [\cite {ref-journal-CL2025}, Theorem 3.3] showed that in this theorem, (i) one has that $\sigma^2 = 0$ only in the degenerate case where $h(X_0) = 0\ a.s.$, (ii) one can replace the assumption of ``exponential $\beta$-mixing'' with the (weaker) assumption of ``exponential $\alpha$-mixing'', and (iii) one can replace the assumption of reversibility by the (weaker) assumption that the one-step transition operator for the Markov chain $X$ is ``normal'' in a certain standard functional-analysis sense.

-(C) Suppose that in the statement of the CLT in (B), one replaces the assumption of ``exponential $\beta$-mixing'' by $\beta$-mixing with any mixing rate that is slower than exponential (or by $\alpha$-mixing with any rate that is slower then exponential).
-Then there will exist a Borel function $h: \bbR \to \bbR$ satisfying $E[\, [h(X_0)]^2] < \infty$ and $E[h(X_0)] = 0$ such that the conclusion of that CLT fails to hold.
-That was shown by Cuny and Lin [\cite {ref-journal-CL2025}, Theorem 4.9 (the equivalence of conditions (i) and (ii) there)].
-To fill in details, first recall that a given strictly stationary, reversible Markov chain $X:= (X_k, k \in \Z)$ that is $\alpha$- or $\beta$-mixing with a mixing rate that is slower than exponential, cannot be $\rho$-mixing; see e.g.\ [\cite {ref-journal-Bradley2021}, Theorem 3.3, Remark 4.3(A), and Corollary 4.6 (with special attention to conditions (A1), (R2), and (B4) there).
+(B) Suppose that in the statement of Theorem \ref{thm2.7}, one replaces the assumption of ``exponential $\alpha$-mixing'' by $\alpha$-mixing with any mixing rate that is slower than exponential.
+Then there will exist a Borel function $h: \R \to \R$ satisfying (\ref{eq2.71}) such that the final paragraph of Theorem \ref{thm2.7} fails to hold.
+In light of the information reviewed in Remark \ref{rem2.8}(D) above, that was shown by Cuny and Lin [\cite {ref-journal-CL2025}, Theorem 4.9] (the equivalence of conditions (i) and (ii) there).
+With that result together with Theorem \ref{thm2.7} itself (in particular, its final paragraph), Cuny and Lin [\cite {ref-journal-CL2025}, Theorem 4.9] established the ``basic insight'' formulated in (A) above.

-In the paper \cite {ref-journal-Bradley2025}, the author gave a concrete construction of a class of strictly stationary, countable-state, reversible Markov chains with finite second moment (and mean 0) which satisfy $\beta$-mixing with mixing rate arbitrarily close to (but not quite) exponential, such that the partial sums, suitably normalized, converge in distribution along subsequences to a specific non-degenerate, non-normal law labeled as $\mu_{P1sL}$ in Notations \ref{nt3.3}(B) in Section \ref{sc3} below.
+(C) The author \cite {ref-journal-Bradley2025} provided some further insight into the ``basic insight'' in (A) above, with a construction of a class of strictly stationary, countable-state, reversible Markov chains with finite second moment (and mean 0) which satisfy $\beta$-mixing with mixing rate arbitrarily close to (but not quite) exponential, such that the partial sums, suitably normalized, converge in distribution along a subsequence to a specific non-degenerate, non-normal law labeled as $\mu_{P1sL}$ in Notations \ref{nt3.3}(B) in Section \ref{sc3} below.
+(The construction there also satisfies a ``dissipation'' property in eq.\ (\ref{eq3.23}) in Section \ref{sc3}, which rules out what was implicitly referred to in \cite {ref-journal-CL2025} as a ``degenerate annealed CLT''.)